-This series began eight years ago when, on June 26, 2010, I sat down and emptied my head of the many thoughts swirling on the topic of “empty nest,” which, in my case (at that moment), involved the strange polarity of being the terribly proud parent of a graduating senior, while being painfully aware that my child’s next move took him out the door.
+This series began eight years ago when, on June 26, 2010, I sat down and emptied my head of the many thoughts swirling on the topic of “empty nest,” which, in my case (at that moment), involved the strange polarity of being the terribly proud parent of a graduating high school senior, while starkly aware that my child’s next move took him out the door.
 Unfathomable.

 Empty Nest Syndrome was not something I took all that seriously in the early years.
 People made jokes about it; some friends referenced their experiences with chagrin, others denied it was even a thing.
 When it came my turn, it struck like a tsunami.

 No matter how rational thought defines this moment in a family’s life—”it’s perfectly natural,” “it’s the next logical step”; “a chance to see your kid fly”— irrational thought says sending your kid off on his own after eighteen years of deeply-felt all-hands-on-deck involvement was nuts.
 For me it was like losing a limb: I ultimately learned to function without it, but never stopped feeling it should still be there.

 But rather than reiterate the roller-coaster unfolding of that momentous transition, I’ll refer you to Parts 1-5 of the series starting HERE, where the ups, downs, triumphs and heartaches of this maddening time were noted.
 As for now—this final chapter—I wanted to reflect a bit in conclusion, to bring this series to a proper close as I help the man my son has become choose area rugs and decide which couch best fits the parameters of his new apartment.